Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Introduction

-The general idea is to use real-time phasor measurements to cluster generators based on similar behaviors and then choose a representative generator from each cluster.
-The final reduced model would contain only the representative generators.
-We investigate two clustering methods -- graph clustering \cite{schaeffer_graph_2007} and evolutionary clustering \cite{chakrabarti_evolutionary_2006, eiben_introduction_2003}.
-Variants of implementations of these two methods are tested alongside the SVD method and the well-known $k$-means algorithm on fault scenarios within the IEEE 50-machine system \cite{canizares_linear_2004}.
-A workflow diagram showing how each method works with the given data types is shown in Figure \ref{fig:workflow}.
-The results show various levels of accuracy for these methods, but many possess the accuracy adequate for power system operation and planning purposes.
-From this comparative perspective, this paper provides a good reference point for practical implementations.
+Real-time phasor measurements are used to cluster generators based on similar behaviors, and representative generators are chosen from each cluster.
+The final reduced model contains only the representative generators.
+We investigate two graph clustering methods -- recursive spectral bipartitioning \cite{schaeffer_graph_2007} and spectral clustering \cite{luxburg_tutorial_2007}.
+Variants of implementations of these two methods are tested alongside the SVD and $k$-means algorithms on fault scenarios within the IEEE 50-machine \cite{canizares_linear_2004} and 16-machine systems.
+For reference, Figure \ref{fig:workflow} contains a workflow diagram showing each method found in the remainder of this paper.
+Error measurements quantify various levels of accuracy for each method, but many possess accuracy that is adequate for power system operation and planning purposes.
+From a comparative perspective, this paper provides a good reference point for practical implementations.

-The remainder of the paper is organized as follows: Section \ref{sec:data} describes the system and data used in implementing and comparing the proposed model reduction methods; Section \ref{sec:methods} provides an overview of the two clustering techniques; \goaway{Section IV proposed the applications of the clustering techniques for power system dynamic model reduction, together with an overview of the SVD-based approach; }Section \ref{sec:compare} presents the comparative study approach and results; and Section \ref{sec:conclusion} concludes the paper with suggested future research.
+The remainder of the paper is organized as follows: Section \ref{sec:data} describes the system and data used in implementing and comparing the proposed model reduction methods.
+Sections \ref{sec:methods} and \ref{sec:reduce} provide an overview of the clustering techniques and representative generator identification, including their computational complexity.
+Section \ref{sec:compare} presents the comparative study approach and results, and Section \ref{sec:conclusion} concludes the paper with suggestions for real-world use of these algorithms and future research directions.